-Applications for the 2014 Anne Wexler Scholarships are now closed.
-Results will be available by the end of January 2014.
+Applications for the Anne Wexler Scholarships are now closed and will re-open in May 2014.

 In a speech to the Australian-American Leadership Dialogue on 15 August 2009, the Australian Government announced the establishment of a prestigious annual scholarship program to recognise the many contributions by Mrs Anne Wexler for her role in fostering Australian-American relations.
 Anne Wexler was a successful Washington U.S. lobbyist who had a long interest in Australia.
 She was a senior official with the U.S. Department of Commerce, before embarking on her lobbying career, and a democrat whose career highlights included working with President Jimmy Carter.
 She was made an Honorary Officer of the Order of Australia (AO) by the Australian Government for her work on the Australia-United States Free Trade Agreement and the Australian-American Leadership Dialogue.
 She passed away on 7 August 2009.